FATExDAO/FATExDAO-Bounties/README.md

 Each bounty should have a clear definition of the goal, requirement, acceptance criteria, and amount of token rewards.

-All the bounties will be listed in the (https://github.com/FATExDAO/FATExDAO-Bounties/issues) tab.
+All the bounties will be listed in the (https://github.com/FATExDAO/FATExDAO-Bounties/issues) Issues tab.

-# How to participate
+# How to participate:
 You may submit a bounty specification by adding a new issue.
 Or just be the bounty hunter to finish the bounty based on the specification.

 Bounty hunters shall contact the bounty producer directly or comment on the issue for engagement.